Copyright

 5.1 Illustrations and Paintings

-Fan art illustrations and paintings are often the most recognizable forms of fan art.
-These works may closely resemble copyrighted characters or scenes, increasing the risk of infringement.
+Fan art illustrations and paintings are often very recognizable.
+They might look too much like copyrighted characters or scenes, raising the risk of infringement.

 5.2 Merchandise and Products